The Bank of Cyprus & American Politics Report

 April 4, 2017

 Russia, after the fall of the Berlin Wall, started a journey down a road few knew what it meant, and for a long time, the economy was in a great state of flux, identified as buying up state enterprise and building them up into companies under the Capitalist system.
-Politics wise, the country was weak, with various mafia and oligarch beginning to form.
+Politics-wise, the country was weak, with various mafia and oligarch beginning to form.
 Under this environment, easy & dirty money was to be made.
 And indeed vast fortunes were made.
-But without much rule of law in Russia, money flow out of the country for safety.
+But without many rules of law in Russia, money flows out of the country for safety.
 Much of that was through Cyprus.

 1/ The Cover-Up

-Dmitry Rybolovlev, Russian billionaire who bought real estate from Trump that made Trump a quick, about US$50 million profit, was a major owner of Bank of Cyprus.
+Dmitry Rybolovlev, the Russian billionaire who bought real estate from Trump that made Trump a quick, about US$50 million profit, was a major owner of Bank of Cyprus.
 Viktor Vekselberg, Russian billionaire that had close ties to the Russian oil & gas industry, is currently a major shareholder of Bank of Cyprus.
-Wilbue Ross,, the American billionaire & Trump’s Commerce Secretary is a major shareholder of Bank of Cyprus and helped ran the bank.
-Vladimir Strzhalkovsky, referred to in Russian media as a former KGB official and Putin ally, was helping to run the Bank of Cuprus.
-Josef Ackermann, who now runs Bank of Cyprus, is a former Deutsche Bank AG head, where, the bank is under investigation by American investigators and lent Trump US$ billons.
+Wilbue Ross,, the American billionaire & Trump’s Commerce Secretary is a major shareholder of Bank of Cyprus and helped run the bank.
+Vladimir Strzhalkovsky, referred to in Russian media as a former KGB official and Putin ally was helping to run the Bank of Cyprus.
+Josef Ackermann, who now runs Bank of Cyprus, is a former Deutsche Bank AG head, where, the bank is under investigation by American investigators and lent Trump US$ billions.

 In sum, all these people have “Information” about Bank of Cyprus.
 At the same time, in America, there is an investigation on Trump’s ties to Putin’s Russia, relating to a few issues, such as conflict of interest and Putin hacking the 2016 election, if there is any colluding between Trump and his proxies and Putin and his proxies.